robinterry-github/fencing_scoring_box_mk1/README.md

 - The power supply connector on the box is a 5V USB type B, which allows the box to be powered from a standard USB charger or a USB battery pack.

 - More details, including the full circuit diagram, are in the Word document which is found in the 'docs' directory.

+## Brief description of Android repeater application

+- In the software/FencingBoxApp directory is the full source code for the Android repeater application that communicates with the fencing scoring box.

+- A signed APK for the repeater application is in the software/FencingBoxApp/app/release directory.

+- It connects to the fencing scoring box through USB.

+- It acts as a repeater for the current status of the fencing scoring box, showing hits, time, score and other things.

+- More details can be found in the README.md under software/FencingBoxApp.